Different Drum: The Stone Poneys version

 The song is best known for the 1967 version credited to the Stone Poneys, issued by Capitol Records, and featuring a vocal performance by up-and-coming 21-year-old singer Linda Ronstadt.
 It was Ronstadt's first hit single, reaching No. 13 on the Billboard Hot 100 as well as No. 12 on the Cash Box magazine singles chart.
 (It went to No. 1 in the Los Angeles market and No. 6 in Detroit.)

 Ronstadt's version makes slight changes to the lyrics which were originally written from a male perspective to a female lover, replacing "girl" with "boy".
-The Stone Poneys had intended to record an "acoustic ballad version" of the song, but producer Nick Venet opted for a more complex instrumental approach for the recording session.
+The Stone Poneys had intended to record an acoustic version of the song as a ballad, but producer Nick Venet opted for a more complex instrumental approach for the recording session.
 This new orchestration used an arrangement by Jimmy Bond (who also played upright bass); a string section led by Sid Sharp; guitarists Al Viola and Bernie Leadon; drummer Jim Gordon; and harpsichord by Don Randi played in a mostly improvised quasi-baroque style.
 As a result, Ronstadt was the only member of the Stone Poneys who performed on the record.
 The released version was the second take, recorded live-in-the-studio with no overdubbing.
 The album rendition offers a different stereo mix from the hit single, including a longer harpsichord bridge.

 Ronstadt later commented that she had been expecting to record the song as arranged by the Stone Poneys, and felt "completely confused" by the changed approach to the song due to the tight schedule which didn't allow her to rehearse with the new musicians.
 Even years later she perceived "fear and a lack of confidence" in her performance.
 Nesmith, on the other hand, said that Ronstadt's performance "infused it with a new level of passion and sensuality".
-Her bandmates in Stone Poneys recalled feeling no animosity when they were excluded from the recording sessions, agreeing the song should be a showcase for Rondstadt's vocal.
+Her bandmates in Stone Poneys recalled feeling no animosity when they were excluded from the recording sessions, agreeing the song should be a showcase for Ronstadt's vocal.
 In later live performances of the song, Nesmith would often sing the closing verse in the same singing style as the Ronstadt version.